Associate in Applied Science DegreeDownload PDF

 Prospective students should take three years of rigorous college preparatory mathematics (four are recommended), including algebra, geometry, and trigonometry.
 One year of high school, laboratory science is required (chemistry and physics are recommended).
-The Computer-Aided Drafting certificate or AOS Degree may serve as preparation for this program; check with the Physical Sciences, Engineering & Applied Technologies Department for an advisor.
+The Computer-Aided Drafting certificate or AOS Degree may serve as preparation for this program; check with the School of STEM - Career for an advisor.

 - Graduates have:

 - An ability to apply knowledge, techniques, skills and modern tools of

 mathematics, science, engineering, and technology to solve well-defined

 - An ability to design solutions for well-defined technical problems and

 assist with the engineering design of systems, components, or processes

 - An ability to apply written, oral, and graphical communication in

 well-defined technical and non-technical environments; and an ability to

 - An ability to conduct standard tests, measurements, and experiments and